stancld/gitlab-ci-test/README.md

 # GitLab CI test
-This is a toy repo for testing some GitLab CI functionalities locally on Docker
+This is a toy repo for testing some GitLab CI functionalities locally in Docker